benfreking123/IllumineProject/Spirituality/New/Classes/Archivist.md

 #Title #Rarity  #TypeOf #Level
 - - -

-An individual dedicated to defining [[Aspects]] of the spiritual realm.
+An individual dedicated to identifying and defining [[Aspect|Aspects]] of the spiritual realm.

 ## Appearance:<br>
 - - -